What can I study as an exchange student and where can I find more information on courses?

-If the course catalogue is not yet available at the time when the learning agreement is required by your home university, we advise you to choose courses from the course catalogue of the previous year or semester.
+If the course catalogue is not yet available at the time when the learning agreement is required by your home university, we advise you to choose courses from the course catalogue of the previous semester or the previous year.

 Are the lectures conducted in English?

 The language of instruction in all International Program courses is English.

 At German universities students are generally expected to be fully in charge of their studies.
 Thus, each student has to create his or her own program of courses individually.
 In case you need assistance in developing your schedule, please contact us.
 Check if the course requires previous knowledge, study level, etc. Please note that many courses have limited seats for students and the course registration are on a first come first serve basis.

 Please be aware that very often schedules are announced just before the actual start of the semester.
 This might lead to time conflicts and means that you have to change your Learning Agreement after your arrival in Karlsruhe.
 Please see “How do I change my Learning Agreement”.